prelisted-research/honeypot-100b-pipeline-ioc/README.md

 Indicators of compromise (IOCs), reference decompile, and a lightweight detection heuristic for a **live, industrial-scale honeypot operation** documented across the Avalanche and Polygon networks.
 As of publication the operator is still active — most recent observed blacklist call: **2026-08-12** (Avalanche); most recent observed drain swap: **2026-08-14** (Avalanche).

-This package accompanies the forensic report *"Inside a 12,000-contract honeypot operation on Avalanche"*.
+This package accompanies the forensic report [**"Inside a 12,000-contract honeypot operation on Avalanche"**](https://prelisted.io/blog/inside-a-12000-contract-honeypot-operation.html) ([Russian version](https://prelisted.io/blog/ru/inside-a-12000-contract-honeypot-operation.html)).
 Every claim in the report is meant to be independently checkable against the files here.

 ---